mwongess/alx-higher_level_programming/README.md

 ## Author :black_nib:

-* Click this icon for more information
+* Click this icon for more information about ALX

 <p align="center">
   <a href= "https://alxafrica.com"><img src="./img/Alx.jpeg"